menderbug/wormpowers/Characters/Khonsu.md

 Summoned time fields orbit around Khonsu; they can move faster than a running person but are slower than a moving car.
 Thus, a sufficiently fast opponent can dodge his time fields.
 Khonsu's time fields maintain a steady distance away from him and from each other.
 However, he can draw them closer or extend the distance in which they orbit around him.
 Khonsu can also stop their movement and reverse their direction at will.

 Khonsu can use his time fields for defensive purposes.
 He exploded many missiles and shells with his time fields.
 Khonsu even used the barrier of his time field to block Scion's attacks, though Scion quickly tuned his blasts to pass through this barrier.
-His time fields also trumped Eidolon's forcefield that was reminiscent of the seemingly inviolable forcefield used to contain Phir Sē's time bomb.
-Eidolon was unable to break his time fields during Khonsu's debut.
+His time fields also trumped Eidolon's forcefield that is reminiscent of the seemingly inviolable forcefield used to contain Phir Sē's time bomb.
+Eidolon is unable to break his time fields during Khonsu's debut.

 ## Teleportation
 Khonsu can teleport on a global scale; he typically extends his arms out to either side when teleporting.
 He can use this ability to target key locations and installations.
 After his initial attack on Japan, he teleported to Cape Verde all the way in Africa.
 Khonsu's teleportation can also leave behind a massive, tightly contained explosion powerful enough to throw trucks into the air.